mmark-md/mmark/README.md

 ```

 Well, why not?
 Without remembering those 17 ad-hoc rules, there going to be
-a lot of tricky cases when a user won't be able to tell how markdown will be
+a lot of tricky cases when the user won't be able to tell how markdown will
-parsed.
+be parsed.

 I decided to make parsing of emphasis, strong emphasis, and similar
 constructs like strikethrough, subscript, and superscript more symmetric and